Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar

 \section{Computation of the irradiance function $I_D(\cdot)$ and daily maximum solar photovoltaic power production $h(\cdot)$}

 We recall that $I_{D}(\cdot) \,[\text{MW/m}^2]$, the direct normal irradiance as a function of time is given by the expression (\ref{eq:irrf}):

-where $1353\,\text{W/m}^2$ is an estimate of the solar constant (\cite{dbb20}, pp.~5--6; \cite{SAYIGH1979}), and $AM_r(\cdot)$ is the approximate empirical expression of the relative optical air mass that considers the refraction effect of the atmosphere on solar radiation propagation (\cite{IQBAL198385}, p.~100), originally derived by \citeauthor{Kasten} (\citeyear{Kasten}), as a function of the elevation angle $\alpha \,\text{[deg]}$:
+where $1353\,\text{W/m}^2$ is an estimate of the solar constant (\hcite{dbb20}, pp.~5--6; \hcite{SAYIGH1979}), and $AM_r(\cdot)$ is the approximate empirical expression of the relative optical air mass that considers the refraction effect of the atmosphere on solar radiation propagation (\hcite{IQBAL198385}, p.~100), originally derived by \hciteauthor{Kasten}, as a function of the elevation angle $\alpha \,\text{[deg]}$:

 In the previous expression, for simplicity, we omitted that the elevation angle (also known as the solar altitude, related to the zenith angle $\theta_z = 90^{\circ} - \alpha$) depends explicitly on time.
 Such dependence is emphasized below.
-The elevation angle, representing the angle between the horizon (horizontal surface) and the line to the Sun measured from the horizon throughout the day, is given by \citeauthor{Karathanasis2019} (\citeyear{Karathanasis2019}, p.~47):
+The elevation angle, representing the angle between the horizon (horizontal surface) and the line to the Sun measured from the horizon throughout the day, is given by \hcite{Karathanasis2019}, p.~47:

 where $\phi_s \,\text{[deg]}$ indicates the solar site latitude, $\delta \,\text{[deg]}$ denotes the declination angle, and $\omega \,\text{[deg]}$ represents the hour angle (also called the solar time angle because it is just an angular representation of the solar time).
-Several formulas are available for the Sun's declination $\delta$ (\cite{Karathanasis2019}, p.~49), which depends only on time and not a geographical location.
+Several formulas are available for the Sun's declination $\delta$ (\hcite{Karathanasis2019}, p.~49), which depends only on time and not a geographical location.
 We used